christiansandberg/canopen/doc/network.rst

    .. py:attribute:: time

-      The :class:`canopen.time.TimeProducer` for this network.
+      The :class:`canopen.timestamp.TimeProducer` for this network.

    .. describe:: network[node_id]